-The big news: Congress leaders pay last respects to Sheila Dikshit, and nine other top stories
+The big news: Sheila Dikshit cremated with full state honours in Delhi, and nine other top stories

 A look at the headlines right now:

-- Sheila Dikshit’s body brought to Congress headquarters, leaders pay last respects: Her last rites will be performed at 2.30 pm at Nigam Bodh Ghat.
+- Former Delhi CM Sheila Dikshit cremated with full state honours, leaders pay tributes: Her last rites were performed around 4 pm at Nigam Bodh Ghat.

 - Mamata Banerjee claims BJP is trying to foil Martyr’s Day rally in Kolkata: A Trinamool Congress leader filed an FIR against BJP’s state president Dilip Ghosh for allegedly threatening party leaders if they did not return ‘cut money’.